getting started

 /

-What to Know Before You Start Homeschooling
+How to Start Homeschooling: What to Know Before You Begin

-What to Know Before You Start Homeschooling
+How to Start Homeschooling: What to Know Before You Begin

 So, you're thinking about homeschooling.
 Maybe you're excited—or overwhelmed.
 Probably both.
 That's completely normal.
 The good news?
 You don't need a teaching degree, a Pinterest-perfect classroom, or a rigid schedule to homeschool well.
 You just need a willingness to learn alongside your child, a few flexible tools, and a big-picture plan that fits your family.